Does Google Prefer Canonical Tags or 301 Redirects? Find Out

 Canonical tags work great for several reasons.

-1. Simplicity: You can easily implement them in the HTML head section, so coding isn’t an issue.
+1. Simplicity: You can easily implement them in the HTML head section, so it isn’t an issue.

 2. Preservation of Link Equity: They help maintain the authority of the original page, which is crucial for SEO rankings.